Frequently asked questions

 Why Cybersecurity?

 The number of cybersecurity jobs has increased by 94% over the last six years.
 If you are interested in a career that is constantly evolving and changing, this is the time to start a career as a cybersecurity professional.
 Cybersecurity is a fast-growing industry that offers many career opportunities.
 Cyberseek estimates that there are nearly 500,000 job opportunities.
-For example, the Tampa / St.Petersburg/ Clearwater job market has over 6,000 open positions.
+Over 6,000 job openings are available in Tampa/ St.Petersburg/ Clearwater, for instance.
 These numbers indicate that cybersecurity professionals must always be in demand.

 What do cybersecurity workers prefer-a degree or certifications?